Ralim/IronOS/Documentation/DebugMenu.md

 - **QC** input (We used QC2/3 negotiation for current supply)
 - **PD W. VBus** input (PD subsystem is used to negotiate for current supply); and VBus is connected to your input power source
 - **PD No VBus** input (PD subsystem is used to negotiate for current supply); and VBus is **NOT** connected to your input power source.
 If it is Not required or possible to do a special mod of your PCB (i.e. late model V1, some early Green PCB models) then 'PD No VBus' displays on screen, see details and PD Debug [below](/Documentation/DebugMenu.md#pd-debug-menu).
 Or if you had 'PD Vbus' displayed before and then successfully modified the Pinecil to support 24V by cutting the trace line to Vbus, then you will see 'PD No Vbus' now as a confirmation that the cut worked.

-### ID
-- This is used by Irons that have an ID and serial number to help check if the iron is authentic.
-All Pinecil V1 show the same ID number as this is the number programmed into the MCU.
-- The new Pinecil V2 released Aug.
-2, 2022 now uses BL706, which enables generating a unique ID/Serial number to every iron.
-This can be used to verify your Pinecil authenticity [here](https://pinecil.pine64.org/).

-### Max

-This indicates the max temperature in degrees Celsius that the system estimates it can measure the tip reliably to.
-This is dependent on a few factors including the handle temperature so it can move around during use.

 ### HW G